Month 12, Day 17, Thursday 8:30 p.m.

-He stared at her for a few seconds in the darkness, and she couldn’t tell what he was thinking, but just when she was growing worried he stepped forward, joining her within the Circle.
+He stared at her for a few seconds in the darkness.
+She couldn’t tell what he was thinking, but just when she was growing worried, he stepped forward, joining her within the Circle.

 She smiled.
 “Stay here.”
-She turned around, pulling the shallow bowl she’d retrieved from the dorms out of her pockets.
+Turning around, she pulled the shallow bowl she’d retrieved from the dorms out of her pockets.
 There was a small stream nearby, and she dipped the bowl into it, filling it with a couple ounces of water.
 She returned, handing the bowl to Damien.
 “Hold this.”

 He cupped it carefully, holding it in front of his chest with both hands.